khueue/prolongo/README.md

 ## Usage

-Clone the repository and run `make` to compile the necessary C libraries and run the test suite.
+Not much here for now, but clone the repository and run `make` to compile the necessary C libraries and run the test suite.
 Part of the test suite requires a MongoDB instance running on localhost on the default port.
+See the tests (*.plt) in the src folder for usage examples.

 ## Dependencies